kate-eisen/kate-eisen.github.io/updates.md

 <strong>November 2019 <br> <br> </strong></td>

 <td  width="90%" style="padding-bottom:10px;">
 The second publication from my dissertation is out in a special issue on floral trait evolution in the <i>International Journal of Plant Sciences</i>!
 This paper documents the results of a huge flowering time manipulation study that I performed in Kern County in 2016.
-The full text is available [here](https://doi.org/10.1086/705607).
+The full text is available <a href="https://doi.org/10.1086/705607">here</a>.
 </td></tr>